|

 - In the

-ultimate telescope will be an APO refractor.
+pleased with its performance.
+I decided my ultimate telescope should be an APO refractor.

 - High-end